TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/36 - Zephaniah/Zephaniah 1/Zephaniah 1.10.md

 ---

-And in that day, saith Jehovah, there shall be the noise of a cry from the fish gate, and a wailing from the second quarter, and a great crashing from the hills.
+In that day, says Yahweh, there will be the noise of a cry from the fish gate, a wailing from the second quarter, and a great crashing from the hills.